 Ask yourself questions such as:

-- What are the main challenges with our current process?
-Finding the key pain points you'd like to fix will help you prioritise which features you spend your time on during the trial.
+What are the main challenges with our current process?
+Finding the key pain points you'd like to fix will help you prioritize which features you spend your time on during the trial.

-Before you sign up for a trial, it's worth doing a bit of background reading on the tool and it's core functions so you're familiar with how Gearset works:
+Before you sign up for a trial, it's worth doing a bit of background reading on the tool and its core functions so that you're familiar with how Gearset works.
+For example:

 Now that you know what you're looking for, and have an overview of what Gearset can do, it's time to try Gearset out!

-We'll reach out at a few points throughout your evaluation to help make sure you make the most from the trial.
-We also offer full technical support to all your users via our in-app chat.
+We'll reach out at a few points throughout your evaluation to help make sure you get the most from the trial.
+We also offer full technical support to all your users through our in-app chat.

 Through your own testing and chatting with our team, you should also have an idea of how Gearset fits into your journey to your ideal process.
 This will be a process of steps — don't expect to have everything set up and done within a month.

 As Gearset is a hosted cloud app, there is nothing to install in your orgs as part of this final implementation process.
 The team can simply continue using the same accounts they used for the trial.
-These will be upgraded to your payment plan automatically.
+These will be automatically upgraded to your payment plan.

-With any new process or tool, there will be a certain period of ramp-up before you fully optimise things.
-While Gearset has been designed to minimise that time, it will take a little while for things to bed in.
+With any new process or tool, there will be a certain period of ramp-up before you fully optimize things.
+While Gearset has been designed to minimize that time, it will take a little while for things to bed in.

-Over the first few months of adopting Gearset, there are a few things you can do to make things as smooth as possible:
+During the first few months of adopting Gearset, there are several things you can do to make things as smooth as possible:

-- Make sure the team know where to go to get support - from our documentation to our in-app chat
+Make sure the team members know where to go to get support — from our documentation to our in-app chat.

 Does Gearset offer professional services or on-site training?